Zaion: I Wish You Were Here

-Zaion: I Wish You Were Here (あなたがここにいてほしい, Anata ga koko ni Itehoshii) is a four-episode Japanese science fiction original net animation (ONA) released by Gonzo in 2001.
-The story is set in the near future, when Earth is threatened by a spaceborne virus that turns humans into violent creatures and enhanced soldiers are fighting a war against the creatures in order to ensure the survival of the human race.
+Zaion: I Wish You Were Here (あなたがここにいてほしい, Anata ga koko ni Itehoshii) is a four-episode Japanese original net animation (ONA) released by Gonzo in 2001.
+The science fiction story is set in the near future, when Earth is threatened by a spaceborne virus that turns humans into violent creatures and enhanced soldiers are fighting a war against the creatures in order to ensure the survival of the human race.
 The series was directed by Seiji Mizushima and written by Natsuko Takahashi.
 Music for the series was composed by Kenji Kawai.